-Send your new tutorials, new posts, new reviews to your subscribers to keep them up to date!
+Send your new tutorials, new posts, and new reviews to your subscribers to keep them up to date!

 The significant point you should regard when creating a subscription popup to your site is thinking about alternatives.
 Suppose, you’re offering your visitors to subscribe to your newsletter for more tutorials.
 They may not be needing any more tutorials, and your offer may not interest them.
-What to do not to annoy them with your popup?
+What to do not annoy them with your popup?

 Provide an opportunity to choose not to subscribe and get tutorials!
 This will make them happy and won’t frustrate them for sure. 😉